alfieprojectsdev/webdevportfolio_ap/README.md

 ---

-## ➕ Addition Window Card Generator (with Answer Key)
+## ➕ Math Operations Window Card Generator

-**What it is**: A printable worksheet generator for multi-digit addition problems — optimized for SPED and early grade school use.
+**What it is**: A printable worksheet generator for multi-digit addition/subtraction/multiplication/division problems — optimized for SPED and early grade school use.

 **Why**: One of my kid’s teachers required window cards for the students.
 Buying fixed sets at bookstores wasn’t cost-effective.
 If there's a printer in school, why not generate custom ones?